heitorrapela/xdog/README.md

-# XDOG-image-stylization-test
+# python-xdog

-Simple implementation of XDOG for studies
+## Simple implementation of XDOG for studies

 Test time in Difference of Gaussians (DoG) implementation: